Are you concerned about a friend or family member?

 Maybe you've noticed a roommate's drinking, your friend's smoking, your sister's eating patterns or your father's stress levels?

 You can provide motivation, information and support for that individual to make positive changes.
-Remember, though, that you are not responsible for that person changing, because only he or she can do that.
-It may take time for an individual to see the impact of his or her behavior, but you can plant an important seed for change.
+Remember, though, that you are not responsible for that person changing, because only they can do that.
+It may take time for an individual to see the impact of their behavior, but you can plant an important seed for change.

 An initial discussion about a problem should occur when the person is alone.
 It may be difficult to talk about these issues and denial of problems is common.

 Plan your discussion before you begin.
 Arrange enough time when you are unlikely to be interrupted.
 Think about the major points you want to make.
 You can also write a note and talk after your friend has thought about it.

 Know facts and resources.
 Explore this website or visit UHS Wolverine Wellness (suite 2110 or call 734-763-1320) for materials.
-You can provide written materials for the person to read at her/his own discretion.
+You can provide written materials for the person to read at their own discretion.

 In an emergency: